a-lemonnier/Simple_HFS/README.md

                   with these additional options:
          --I int/int  nuclear momentum (required).
          --J0 int/int electronic momentum (required).
+         --A0 real    A-HFS constant of the level
+         --B0 real    B-HFS constant of the level

  -1 or --1        compute energy or/and wavelength shift
                   |I,J0,F0> → |I,J1,F1>